-The Death of Christ
+The Death of Christ (adapted for combined script)

 Scripts are basic guidelines for translation and recording into other languages.
 They should be adapted as necessary to make them understandable and relevant for each different culture and language.
 Some terms and concepts used may need more explanation or even be replaced or omitted completely.

 Did Jesus, the Christ, really die?
 Is the story of His death true?
 There is no doubt about this.

 Many years before Jesus came, the prophet Isaiah said this about Him: "He has made His grave with the wicked."
 Yes indeed, the Christ died by the hand of men; but God sent Him for this purpose.
 He came to the earth to pay for the sins of the people.
 People who believe this and turn away from their sin will not have to pay for their sins, themselves.
 God said there is no salvation unless someone without any sin dies in our place.
 In that way, the payment could be made for our sins.
 We cannot make the payment, because we have sinned.
 Christ is the only One who is without sin.
 He is the only One Who could make this payment.
 He accepted the debt of our sin, and paid it with His death.
 He exchanged His life for our sins.